-Andrews lived a relatively normal life until the age of 19, when both his parents died —his mother from cancer, his father in an automobile accident.
-"I took a bad situation and made it much worse," Andrews says with a rueful smile, referring to choices he made during this tragic period of his life.
-Within a span of several years, the young man found himself literally homeless ("before that was even a word!" he says), sleeping occasionally under a pier on the Gulf Coast or in someone's garage.
+Andy lived a relatively normal life until the age of 19, when both his parents died just months apart—his mother from cancer, his father in an automobile accident.
+"I took a bad situation and made it much worse," he says, reflecting on the series of poor financial decisions he made during this tragic period of his life.
+Within a few years, he found himself literally homeless, sleeping occasionally under a pier on the Gulf Coast.

 But Andrews is more than just a successful author.
-He is in such demand for personal appearances that he occasionally consents to speak to multiple audiences in the same city—on the same day!
-And still, his own schedule requires that he decline more engagements than he accepts.
+He is in such demand for personal appearances that he occasionally speaks to multiple audiences in the same city—on the same day!
+And still, his personal schedule requires that he decline more engagements than he accepts.

-Corporations, associations, civic groups—even entire cities—have invited Andy Andrews to address their employees, clients, or members.
-According to those who have witnessed what he accomplishes on stage, there are three things that differentiate Andrews from any other speaker they have seen.
+Corporations, associations, civic groups—even entire cities—have invited Andy Andrews to address their executive teams, employees, clients, or members.
+According to those who have witnessed what he accomplishes on stage, there are three things that differentiate him from any other consultant or speaker they have seen.

-He is that extremely rare communicator who can hold an audience spellbound for as long as he remains with them—whether on stage in front of thousands of employees, or in the boardroom strategizing with executive leadership.
+Andy is that extremely rare communicator who can hold an audience spellbound for as long as he remains with them—whether on stage in front of thousands of employees, or in the boardroom strategizing with executive leadership.

-Corporations insist that, "Andrews is not a motivational speaker!
+Corporations insist that, "Andy is not a motivational speaker!
 He is a teacher."
-And the stories he utilizes to prove the principles he teaches dramatically affect people's climate, culture...and even income.
+And the story-driven principles he teaches dramatically affect people's climate, culture...and revenue.